 The words of Agur the son of Jakeh, his utterance.
 This man declared to Ithiel—to Ithiel and Ucal: Surely I am more stupid than any man, and do not have the understanding of a man.
 I neither learned wisdom nor have knowledge of the Holy One.
 Who has ascended into heaven, or descended?
 Who has gathered the wind in His fists?
 Who has bound the waters in a garment?
 Who has established all the ends of the earth?
 What is His name, and what is His Son's name, if you know?
 Every word of God is pure; He is a shield to those who put their trust in Him.
 Do not add to His words, lest he reprove you, and you be found a liar.

-In verses 5 and 6 he states his conclusion: To get the most and the best from life, we should believe God, not presuming that we are able to comprehend the effects of our actions without advice from God in His Word.
+In verses 5 and 6 he states his conclusion: To get the most and the best from life, we should believe God, not presuming that we can comprehend the effects of our actions without advice from God in His Word.
 God's Word cannot be improved upon; every word of God is pure, as gold is pure.
-The value of God's Word cannot be increased upon by adding to or taking from it, anymore than gold can be increased in value by alloying it with something else.
-He advises that we strive to do nothing that God forbids, and leave nothing undone that God commands.
-This is the approach of a man whose sole aim was to please God, and who does not want to do or not do anything that might strain the relationship.
+We cannot increase the value of God's Word by adding to or taking from it any more than we can increase gold's value by alloying it with something else.
+He advises the reader to strive to do nothing that God forbids and leave nothing undone that God commands.
+This is the approach of a man whose sole aim was to please God and who does not want to do or not do anything that might strain the relationship.

 In the religious Jews of His time, Jesus faced man's proclivity to add to and take from God's Word: